khanhnguyen18/public-obsidian-vault/aws-ass-solution-architect.md

 - User base
   - Which url could use for specific user
 - Resource Base
   - Bucket Policies:
   - Object Access Controler LIst - Finer Grant
   - Bucket(ACL)

+## KMS
+- AWS Key Management Service (AWS KMS) is a service that combines secure, highly available hardware and software to provide a key management system scaled for the cloud.
+When you use server-side encryption with AWS KMS (SSE-KMS), you can specify a customer-managed CMK that you have already created.
+SSE-KMS provides you with an audit trail that shows when your CMK was used and by whom.
+Therefore SSE-KMS is the correct solution for this use-case.
+-
+- AWS Key Management Service (KMS) makes it easy for you to create and manage cryptographic keys and control their use across a wide range of AWS services and in your applications.
+AWS KMS is a secure and resilient service that uses hardware security modules that have been validated under FIPS 140-2.
+- Deleting an AWS KMS key in AWS Key Management Service (AWS KMS) is destructive and potentially dangerous.
+Therefore, AWS KMS enforces a waiting period.
+To delete a KMS key in AWS KMS you schedule key deletion.
+You can set the waiting period from a minimum of 7 days up to a maximum of 30 days.
+The default waiting period is 30 days.
+During the waiting period, the KMS key status and key state is Pending deletion.
+To recover the KMS key, you can cancel key deletion before the waiting period ends.
+After the waiting period ends you cannot cancel key deletion, and AWS KMS deletes the KMS key.
 ## 130 Bucket policy

 * Use tool to generate policy

-## Amazon S3 Transfer Acceleration(S3TA)
+## S3 Transfer Acceleration(S3TA)
 - enables fast, easy, and secure transfers of files over long distances between your client and an S3 bucket.
-- Takes advantage of *Amazon CloudFront’s globally distributed edge locations*.
+- Takes advantage of Amazon CloudFront’s globally distributed edge locations.
 - As the data arrives at an edge location, data is routed to Amazon S3 over an optimized network path.
 - Pay only for transfer that are accelerated
+## S3 - Multipart Upload
+- Multipart upload allows you to upload a single object as a set of parts.
+- Each part is a contiguous portion of the object's data.
+You can upload these object parts independently and in any order.
+-  If transmission of any part fails, you can retransmit that part without affecting other parts.
+-  After all parts of your object are uploaded, Amazon S3 assembles these parts and creates the object.
+-   If you're uploading large objects over a stable high-bandwidth network, use multipart uploading to maximize the use of your available bandwidth by uploading object parts in parallel for multi-threaded performance.
+-  If you're uploading over a spotty network, use multipart uploading to increase resiliency to network errors by avoiding upload restarts.
 ## S3 – Requester Pays

 * With Requester Pays buckets, the requester instead of the bucket owner pays the cost of the request and the data download from the bucket

 ## S3 - Access Point

-* VPC Origin - *DNS Name*
+* VPC Origin - DNS Name
 * EC2 could create VPC Enpoint(Gateway or Interface Endpoint)